DataDog/integrations-extras/apifortress/README.md

 Once this process is complete, API Fortress will begin passing data to DataDog where it can be charted in any way you like!

 Note: This connector shares events with Datadog, which are outages.
-If you would like to include performance metrics, such as latency and fetch, please let us know and we can help set that up.
-It requires a small script.
+If you would like to include performance metrics, such as latency and fetch, please contact API Fortress support to help setup a script.

 The official documentation for the DataDog connecter can be [found here][1].